Approximation Algorithms for the Joint Replenishment Problem with Deadlines: Lower Bound of 1.2 for Equal-Length Periods

-To obtain an instance with only closed intervals, replace each open interval by a closed interval slightly shifted to the right, with the shifts increasing over time.
-Specifically, replace each interval $(x,x+2)$ by an interval $[x+x/K^2,x+x/K^2+2]$.
-This preserves the intersection pattern of all intervals and it does not affect the values of the optimal fractional and integral solutions (as described below).
+To simplify the presentation, allow the demand periods to be either closed or open intervals.
+(This is only for convenience: to ``close'' any open interval, replace it by a closed interval slightly shifted to the right, with the shifts increasing over time.
+Specifically, replace each interval $(a,a+2)$ by the interval $[a+a/\maxDeadline^2,a+a/\maxDeadline^2+2]$.
+This preserves the intersection pattern of all intervals; in particular any two intervals $(a,a+2)$ and $(a+2,a+4)$ will remain disjoint after this change.
+Therefore this change does not affect the values of the optimal fractional and integral solutions described below.)